digiltd/oh-rtd-test/Z-Wave-Binding.md

     Number Energy_Powerbar_Xbox "XBOX-360 total energy usage  [%.4f KWh]" (GF_Living) {zwave="26:5:command=meter,meter_scale=E_KWh,refresh_interval=340"}
     Number Energy_Powerbar_PC "Mediacenter total energy usage  [%.4f KWh]" (GF_Living) {zwave="26:6:command=meter,meter_scale=E_KWh,refresh_interval=350"}

+## Healing
+The binding can perform a nightly heal.
+This will try to update the neighbor node list, associations and routes.
+The actual routing is performed by the controller.
+Two options are possible in the config file to set the healing. ```healtime``` sets the time (in hours) that the automatic heal will occur. ```softReset``` can also be set to true to perform a soft reset on the controller before the heal.
+Note that it has been observed that this can cause some zwave-plus sticks to lock up, so you should test this first.

 ## Logging